 Cascade Springs Nature Preserve Trail

 Departing from a chain-link-fenced parking area, the Cascade Springs Nature Preserve seems an unlikely venue for the natural beauty that borders its trails.
-The preserve’s tranquility is surrounded by urban buzz in a southwest Atlanta neighborhood dotted with 1970s plazas and boarded-window Craftsman houses.
+The preserve’s tranquility is surrounded by urban buzz in a southwest Atlanta neighborhood dotted with 1970s plazas and historic Craftsman houses.

 Cascade Springs Nature Preserve: the hike

 The hike departs the pavement, following a dirt trail through rolling forest westbound toward Utoy Creek and meeting the creek at .3 mile.
 The trail turns southbound, following the creek’s deeply-cut banks upstream along an old gravel roadbed.
-The hike reaches a side trail at .55 miles, turning left here to climb elevation through switchbacks in a boulder-studded forest.
+The hike reaches a side trail at .55 miles, turning left here to climb and wind through switchbacks in a boulder-studded forest.

 Departing the waterfall, the trail runs a boardwalk and follows the meandering banks of the creek westbound toward the trailhead, reaching the stone springhouse and park entrance at 1.6 miles and completing the hike.